softwaredoug/idiot-proof-git/README.md

 And follow the instructions

+...
+Or

 ## Copy into .gitconfig

-Just copy the aliases into your `.gitconfig`.
+Just copy the aliases from this `.gitconfig` into your `.gitconfig`.

 If applicable, replace the `enterprisehost = "!echo 'your.enterprise.host'"`, to point at a Github Enterprise instance